Because of rising home values, a lot of homeowners have been wondering if it’s feasible to monetize a rental property.

 - As much as 75% of a home’s value can be borrowed for a property that has no more than four units.

 - The home cannot be put up for sale.
-It may property was on the market over the last half-year, you will be able to borrow as much as 70% of its value.
+If the property was not on the market over the last half-year, you will be able to borrow as much as 70% of its value.

 - To refinance, you need to wait half a year after purchasing the home.

 The sole exception made to waiting period rules pertains to those who pay cash for homes.
 This practice is called delayed financing.
-A load was not taken out to finance a property originally.
+A loanwas not taken out to finance theproperty originally.
 As such, if you’re able to prove where the funds came from that were used to purchase the property, and provide evidence that any funds that were used to purchase the home will be paid off, then cash can be taken out of a property’s equity right away.